nextdeegit/Movie-App-Stage-1/README.md

 # Movie-App-Stage-1
-Popular Movie App Stage 1 as required by UDACITY
+Popular Movie App Stage 1 is a fully functional and colorful android app which reveals the power of adaptive UI both for phone and tablet devices.